mattparsons-pd/cms-app/README.md

 The job supports parallel downloads, automatic snake_case conversion of column headers, and tracks the last successful run using a metadata file that is created locally within the apps environment.

-Check out the examples directory for the metadata json output file and previously processed CSV files!
+Check out the examples directory for the metadata json output file and a sample of previously processed CSV files!

 ---